fwolter/vdr-plugin-softhddevice-drm-gles/DEVELOPER.md

 That the first PTS to be output is determined by the video stream seems to be the common case.
 If the first audio packet arrives after the first decoded video frame, the initial PTS to be output would be determined by the audio stream.

+Side note: For additional responsiveness/optimization, the first video packets (until the first sync word was received), were tried to put through the decoder (opened with the correct codec ID), but the decoder responded with invalid data.
+Only tried with H.264.

 ## Misc